 Dead stop good mornings are almost identical to regular good mornings, but you do them in a power rack and rest the bar on the pins midway through each rep.

 This breaks the eccentric/concentric stretch cycle, making each rep more demanding.
-This is a good variation for building explosive strength and power because you’ll need to work extra hard to get the weight moving off the pins.
+Subsequently, this is a good variation for building explosive strength and power because you’ll need to work extra hard to get the weight moving off the pins.

 2. Good mornings with bands or chains